michalpietrusinski/Warsaw-Uprising-Project/docs/index.md

 stand and defend “fortress” Warsaw as the Soviets halted their offensive.
 The uprising lasted not one but nine weeks, turning

 into the longest and bloodiest urban insurgency of the Second World War.

 ---

-Replace this, putting the introduction/summary of your project here.
-Leave the credits in the bottom section, however.

----